hashicorp/vault/website/source/guides/authentication.html.md

   token_accessor      	fcee5d4e-7281-8bb0-2901-e743c52e0502
   token_duration      	768h0m0s
   token_renewable     	true
-  token_policies      	[dev-pol devops-pol]
+  token_policies      	[jenkins]
   token_meta_role_name	"jenkins"
 ```

+Now you have a client token with `default` and `jenkins` policies attached.

 #### API call using cURL

 Notice that the following API call passes the role ID and secret ID in the
 request payload.
-Upon a successful login, a token will be returned.

 **Example:**